Jen Brister

-Jennifer Brister (born February 1975) is a British stand-up comedian, writer and actress from South West London.
+Jennifer Helen Brister (born 9 February 1975) is a British stand-up comedian, writer and actor.
+She is known for her solo shows on the UK and international comedy circuit, her memoir The Other Mother (2019), and her television appearances on programmes such as Live at the Apollo and Mock the Week.

 Life and career

 Early life

-Brister was born in Kingston-upon-Thames, Greater London, in 1975 to an English father and a Spanish mother.
+Brister was born in Kingston upon Thames, Greater London, in 1975 to a British father and a Spanish mother.
 She has three brothers.
 Brister was raised as a Catholic and went to all girls' Ursuline High School, Wimbledon.
 She then went on to Richmond College.
-Her overbearing Spanish mother is a frequent topic in her comedy shows.
+Her Spanish-born mother is a frequent topic of her comedy routines.

 Stand-up career

 Brister studied drama at Middlesex University, London, where, in the mid-1990s, she took a course in stand-up comedy, the only one of its kind at the time in the UK.
 Other famous graduates include Alan Carr, Dan Renton Skinner of the Dutch Elm Conservatoire and Shooting Stars, and Clare Warde of the Runaway Lovers.
 Brister's first gig was at the end of her third year at university in 1996, at the King's Head in Crouch End, London.

-She has performed internationally including at the Melbourne Comedy Festival in 2011 and 2014, at the Adelaide Festival in 2011 and 2012, as well as numerous times at the Edinburgh Festival.
-She regularly performs at clubs around the UK including Banana Cabaret, The Comedy Store (London), the Glee Clubs, Frog & Bucket, and Up the Creek.
+Brister has performed internationally, including appearances at the Melbourne Comedy Festival in 2011 and 2014, and at the Adelaide Festival in 2011 and 2012.
+She has also taken her solo shows to the Edinburgh Festival Fringe and continues to perform regularly in UK clubs such as The Comedy Store (London) and Up the Creek.
 She toured the UK for the first time in 2018 with her show Meaningless.
+Since 2022 she has been touring the UK again with her show The Optimist.

 Her comedy hero is Victoria Wood.

 In 2006, Brister appeared at the 2006 Edinburgh Festival Fringe with her first show Me, My Mum and I. In Time Out, March 2006, Jen stated "It's really an exploration of my relationship with my mum.
 It's an analysis, as well, of where I am at this point in my life.
 I'm 31.
 I'm single.
 I don't own a house.
 Or a car.
 I don't have kids.
 Or any solid financial security.
 At 31, my mother had three children and a fourth on the way.
 She was married and she had a mortgage."